tyomaAni/SlowLib/README.md

 * Do not use `namespace` in API.
 You can use it for internal things.
 * Do not use STL in API.
 You can use it for internal things.
 * Prefer C-style programming (c arrays, c strings)
+* Comment everything
+* Use code-guard and #pragma once.